 If the Devil can’t get you one way, he will surely have another way to prevent you from having the truth.

-There is something of note here: Believing in Jesus Christ as your personal Savior is not, as the commentator states that born-again Christian’s teach, a way to avoid going to Hell nor should any true child of God teach that.1 Rather, if that is the reason why you have believed in Christ for your “salvation,” then I will submit to you that you have believed out of an improper motivation.
+There is something of note here: Believing in Jesus Christ as your personal Savior is not, as the commentator states that born-again Christian’s teach, a way to avoid going to Hell nor should any true child of God teach that. ((It is unfortunate that most all “evangelical” Christians believe and teach this as it is egregious error.))
+Rather, if that is the reason why you have believed in Christ for your “salvation,” then I will submit to you that you have believed out of an improper motivation.
 Salvation IS NOT “fire insurance.”
 Neither should it be viewed as such.

 If you have not come to know the Lord Jesus Christ personally to the point that you have learned of Him enough to TOTALLY trust Him with your life, then you have not reached salvation.
 Contrary to popular belief, salvation is not “letting Christ into your heart.”
 Rather, it is placing your life, your destiny into Christ’s hands without reservation.
 One does not do this out of a base desire to avoid suffering in Hell, but does so because they have come to know the LORD and have found that He is “altogether lovely” as the Scripture states.
 Hence, belief and trust in Christ for salvation comes from a overwhelming desire to spend the rest of your existence with Him.
 To reach this point, repentance (and it must be the repentance the LORD God grants) is utterly necessary.